Stop diverging priorities, stop disrupting investments.

 – More details: A Comprehensive Roadmap for V2X Integration in Europe

-Our recommendations for Commissioner-designate for Sustainable Transport
+Our recommendations to Commissioner for Transport

 Logistics